Tel: +44 (0)24765 23104

 I am Editor-in-Chief of Law, Ethics and PhilosophyLink opens in a new window.

-During the 2022-23 academic year, I will be the Course Director for PO3A6 The Future of Work and a Course Co-Director for PO9A4 Normative Analysis (Term 1).
+During the 2023-24 academic year, I will be the Course Director for the MA in Political and Legal Theory (Term 1) and for our Double Degrees, as well as Course Director for PO3A6 The Future of Work and Course Co-Director for PO9A4 Normative Analysis (Term 1).
+Additionally, I will deliver some lectures for PO301 Issues in Political Theory.

-My Advice and Feedback Hours are on Mondays, 14.00-16.00, and they take place online.
-During these hours, students should please feel free to call me via MS Teams to discuss material relating to any of the courses that I teach.
+My Advice and Feedback Hours are on Thursdays, 13.00-15.00, and they take place on MS Teams.
+During these hours, students should please feel free to attend my office to discuss material relating to any of the courses that I teach.
+There is no need to book.

 I am interested in supervising doctoral theses in contemporary political philosophy, and in particular those relating to matters of economic justice.